Learn how to make soft Roti or Chapati, the famous Indian bread staple for North India. But later, it became the

-A simple homemade roti recipe does not need any fancy types of equipment for making.
+A simple homemade roti recipe does not need fancy equipment for making.
 How to make soft roti?
-You need is a rolling pin, a baseboard, a pan.
-But if your wallet permits, there are some very good equipment available in the market now to ease the making of soft roti.
+You need a rolling pin, a baseboard, and a pan.
+But if your wallet permits, some excellent equipment is available in the market now to ease the making of soft roti.

 I know a friend who makes the roti dough in the kitchen aid mixer, and she stores it for a week.
 A food processor is also a good machine for kneading the dough.

-Tortilla press or Indian roti maker is the popular machines available for pressing the dough like even circles.
+Tortilla press or Indian roti maker is famous for pressing dough-like circles.

-If you want to make ahead of time, then knead the dough well, coat the dough with a teaspoon of cooking oil and cover it with a clean cotton kitchen towel.
+If you want to make it ahead, knead the dough well, coat it with a teaspoon of cooking oil, and cover it with a clean cotton kitchen towel.

-You can also make roti well in advance for up to 3 days prior to the day of serving.
-To store, always use an airtight container and make sure to cover the roti with a soft cloth to ensure to trap the moisture.
+You can also make roti well in advance for up to 3 days before the day of serving.
+To store, always use an airtight container and cover the roti with a soft cloth to trap the moisture.

-You may use hot packs, casseroles for storing for a day.
+You may use hot packs of casseroles for storing for a day.
 You may leave it on the kitchen counter for single-day use.

 Can we keep chapati in the fridge?

-Yes, You may refrigerate roti to use up to 4 days.
-To store for more than a day, use freezer friendly zip lock covers, glass containers, other food-grade plastic containers.
-And freeze to use up to 3 months.
+Yes, You may refrigerate roti to use for up to 4 days.
+To store for over a day, use freezer-friendly zip lock covers, glass containers, and other food-grade plastic containers.
+And freeze to use for up to 3 months.

 How to reheat roti?

 You cannot reheat the roti just like you do for other food dishes.
-To reheat, you may opt for the stove-top, oven, or microwave method.
+You may use the stovetop, oven, or microwave method to reheat.
 Thaw the roti before reheating, or adjust the temperature and time described below.

 When using a stovetop, heat a flat-surfaced pan.
-And place a single roti, sprinkle few drops of water, and flip it to the other side.
+Place a single roti, sprinkle a few drops of water, and flip it to the other side.
 Sprinkle a few drops of water on the other side as well.
 Use a water sprayer for best results.
 Follow this procedure for the remaining roti.